Understanding the benefits of mechanical chest compression devices

 Along with automated external defibrillators and basic airway management, CPR is considered a fundamental component of BLS

-Along with automated external defibrillators and basic airway management, CPR is considered a fundamental component of basic life support (BLS) in cardiac resuscitation.
+Along with automated external defibrillators and basic airway management, CPR is considered a fundamental component of BLS in cardiac resuscitation.

-From the 1970s to the late 90s, much attention was given to advance life support (ALS).
+From the 1970s to the late 90s, much attention was given to ALS.
 It was thought that medications and ALS procedures such as intubation would help to increase survival rates.